embrace-io/embrace-docs/content/unity/integration/crash-report.md

 ## Debuggers

 Before we actually trigger a crash, we need to talk about debuggers.
 Xcode and Android Studio are both debuggers.
 This means that they can attach to a program and stop/start/pause/modify that program, including stepping through and around exceptions and signals.
 When working on your app, this is exactly what you want.
-When trying to test crashes, this functionality is always in the way.
+However, when trying to test crashes, this functionality is always in the way.

-It is important when testing crashes to not be connected to any debugger, including Xcode, Android Studio or even Unity's own profiler.
+It is important when testing crashes to not be connected to any debugger, including Xcode, Android Studio, or even Unity's own profiler.
 If you can, test on a device that is no longer plugged into your computer over USB and launch the app by tapping its icon directly.

 ## Triggering a Crash